-Since the performance of encryption can slightly decrease for rather small values of N, the parameter N should be selected for a particular protocol as maximum possible to provide necessary key lifetime for the adversary models that are considered.
+Since the performance of encryption can slightly decrease for rather small values of N, the parameter N should be selected for a particular protocol as maximum possible to provide necessary key lifetime for the security models that are considered.

 Consider an example.
 Suppose L1 = 128 MB and L2 = 10 TB.
-Let the message size in the protocol be large/unlimited (may exhaust the whole key lifetime L2').
+Let the message size in the protocol be large/unlimited (may exhaust the whole key lifetime L2).
 The most restrictive resulting key lifetime limitation is equal to 128 MB.

-Thus, there is a need to put a limit on the maximum message size m_max.
-For example, if m_max = 32 MB, it may happen that the renegotiation of key K would be required after processing only four messages.
+Thus, there is a need to put a limit on the maximum message size m\max.
+For example, if m\max = 32 MB, it may happen that the renegotiation of initial key K would be required after processing only four messages.

-If an internal re-keying mechanism with section size N = 1 MB is used, more than L1 / N = 128 MB / 1 MB = 128 messages can be processed before the renegotiation of key K (instead of 4 messages in case when an internal re-keying mechanism is not used).
-Note that only one section of each message is processed with one key K^i, and, consequently, the key lifetime limitation L1 goes off.
-Hence the resulting key lifetime limitation in case of using internal re-keying can be set to at least 10 TB (in the case when a single large message is processed using the key K).
+If an internal re-keying mechanism with section size N = 1 MB is used, more than L1 / N = 128 MB / 1 MB = 128 messages can be processed before the renegotiation of initial key K (instead of 4 messages in case when an internal re-keying mechanism is not used).
+Note that only one section of each message is processed with the section key K^i, and, consequently, the key lifetime limitation L1 goes off.
+Hence the resulting key lifetime limitation L2' can be set to more then 10 TB (in the case when a single large message is processed using the initial key K).